John C. Lincoln: The Lincoln Electric Company

-In 1895, he founded the Lincoln Electric Company in Cleveland, Ohio with a capital investment of $200.00.
+In 1895, he founded the Lincoln Electric Company in Cleveland, Ohio, with a capital investment of $200.00.
 Lincoln used the facilities of his company to do research and to experiment with the electrical devices which he invented.
 The main product of the company were electric motors of his own design.
-He was directly responsible for 55 patents which gained him national fame as an industrialist.
+He was directly responsible for 55 patents that gained him national fame as an industrialist.
 Lincoln helped finance the education of his brother James F. Lincoln who joined him upon his graduation in 1907, as the sales director of the company.
 The product line of the company expanded and included battery chargers for electric automobiles.
 In 1914, James F. Lincoln headed and supervised the company as general manager.
 This in turn gave Lincoln the time that he needed to continue with his research, experiments and inventions.
 The first variable voltage, single operator, portable welding machine in the world was introduced by the Lincoln Electric Co. in 1911.
 Lincoln created and patented a flux.
 The flux made a weld as flexible as steel.
 The shielded arc welding process developed by Lincoln played an important role in the manufacture of merchant ships in World War II.

 He developed an employee bonus system in the company which made them the highest paid in the industry.
-This system was successful he would eventually apply it to his future ventures.
-In 1933, Lincoln published "The Procedure Handbook of Arc Welding Design".
+As a result of this system's success, he would eventually apply it to his future ventures.
+In 1933, Lincoln published The Procedure Handbook of Arc Welding Design.